Menu Close

 “Research suggests that night owls tend to be able to focus on a task for longer than a morning person.
 They seem to be able to override the natural rhythms that govern us, particularly the ‘circadian rhythms’ or our sleep/wake cycle.”

-“Night owls have enough problems getting out of bed on a normal day, so the next morning (and possibly the whole day) can be a write off,” Rollinson adds.
+“Night owls have enough problems getting out of bed on a normal day, so the next morning (and possibly the whole day) can be a write-off,” Rollinson adds.

 “For teenagers and students, it can have a negative effect on learning and engagement with studies,” says Dr McLaren.

-“Trying to sleep during the day after a productive night’s work can be tricky when the the whole world is awake and making noise,” Rollison says.
+“Trying to sleep during the day after a productive night’s work can be tricky when the whole world is awake and making noise,” Rollison says.

 “Being out of sync with our natural rhythms and being awake when we are supposed to be asleep is really bad for our mental health, and can cause anxiety and ‘social jet-lag’.”